cmdr-nova/cmdr-nova.github.io/pages/thesims.md

 <b>More about this new template:</b>

 Some of the default sims in this world have been replaced with the "post purge" version of themselves that I made a few years back after EA updated The Sims 4, causing some kind of bug that rapidly aged almost all sims across a save file.
 This, in-turn, created a strange, but interesting new handful of "default sims."
-I kept a lot of them, updating their looks, and gave them new things.
+I kept a lot of them, updated their looks, and gave them new things.

 This template is *based* on the template I linked up at the beginning of this page, so it includes the pre-update Goth family, in their original form.